Part of speech: noun

 Examples of Amalgam in a sentence

-"The menu at her party was an amalgam of snack foods and fancy baked goods."
+"Her party menu was an amalgam of snack foods and fancy baked goods."

-"The mark of old-fashioned dental fillings is the silver fillings amalgam, which might need to be replaced."
+"The mark of old-fashioned dental work is the fillings amalgam, which might need to be replaced."

-The origin of amalgam goes back to the Greek word “malagma,” which means an emollient.
-An emollient today is a skin softener, so the definitions have changed over the years.
-Your emollient may likely be an amalgam (mixture) of ingredients, but every amalgam is not an emollient.
+The origin of "amalgam" goes back to the Greek word "malagma," which means "emollient."
+The usage of "emollient" today is a skin-softening product, so the definitions have changed over the years.
+An emollient may be an amalgam (mixture) of ingredients, but not every amalgam is an emollient.

 Did you Know?

-Amalgam can be used to describe a mixture or blend of any materials, but the technical medical and dental definition strictly concerns mercury, blended with another metal.
-Mercury is an element that can be dangerous to humans, but it’s found to be safe when used as part of the dental amalgam.
+Amalgam can be used to describe a mixture or blend of any materials, but the technical medical and dental definition concerns mercury blended with another metal.
+Mercury is an element that can be dangerous to humans, but it has safe uses when handled properly by professionals.